 As to said results, it should first be pointed out the record level of non-participation, and second that the real winners are the independent candidates.

-Indeed, the dominant two parties in Tunisian politics, Nida Tounes, a network of secularists and old regime elites, and its ally in government the reformed Islamist party Ennahda (which has recently decided to formally separate political activities and religion), have lost their hegemony, exercised over Tunisia’s political scene since 2014.
+Indeed, the dominant two parties in Tunisian politics, Nida Tounes, a network of secularists and old regime elites, and its ally in government the reformed Islamist party Ennahda (which has recently decided to separate, at least formally, political activities and religion), have lost their hegemony, exercised over Tunisia’s political scene since 2014.

 Nidaa Tounes, the dominant party in the coalition government, obtains only 22.7% of the votes –that is 1595 seats nationwide, according to ISIE.
-In spite of the recent adoption of a highly disputed law giving amnesty to thousands of people linked to corruption under the former Ben Ali regime, at the insistence of the founder of Nidaa Tounes, President Caid Essebsi, and his efforts to institute equal inheritance laws for women, didn’t pay off electorally as he and his party expected.
-Nidaa Tounes performed poorly, losing some 1,430,816 votes (two-thirds of its voters) since the 2014 elections.
+It seems that the recent adoption of a highly disputed law giving amnesty to thousands of people linked to corruption under the former Ben Ali regime, relentlessly promoted by the founder of Nidaa Tounes, President Caid Essebsi; as well as his efforts to institute equal inheritance laws for women, didn’t pay off electorally as he and his party expected.
+Nidaa Tounes performed poorly, losing some 1,430,816 votes (two-thirds of its voters) in comparison of the 2014 elections.

 These low rates of participation are not only indicative of voters disaffection with regard to politics, but also with political elites, principally those belonging to secular Nida and Islamist Ennahda, tangled in an unholy governing alliance that seems to serve primarily the interests of the latter.
-These elites are considered responsible for the rise of corruption, high unemployment rates, the decline in purchasing power and the degradation of public services, not to mention the erosion of the value of the Tunisian dinar, and the substantial increase in national debt.
-For numerous voters, political parties, trapped in partisan quarrels, personal rivalries, and political maneuvering, are incapable of translating institutional changes into tangible improvements for the majority of Tunisians.
+These elites are considered responsible for the rise of corruption, continuous high unemployment rates, the decline in purchasing power and the degradation of public services, not to mention the erosion of the value of the Tunisian dinar, and the substantial increase in national debt.
+For many Tunisians, political parties are trapped in partisan quarrels, personal rivalries, and political maneuvering, and are incapable of translating institutional changes into tangible improvements for the majority of Tunisians.

 Moreover, issues of power and power relationships at the local level, are not clear to the voters.
 The same is true with the prerogatives of the municipalities, including in terms of their fiscal ressources and the budget that will be allocated to them according the new Code on Local Authorities, which was adopted less than one month before the elections.

 With the proportional voting system adopted by Tunisia, practically no list of candidates was able to achieve a majority of the electoral vote.
-This situation will thus require negotiations, which promise to be long and possibly complicated, in order to constitute functional majorities and elect the mayors, although Ennahda is expected to lead a majority of Tunisian municipalities.
+This situation will thus require negotiations, which promise to be long and most likely complicated, in order to constitute functional majorities and elect the mayors, although Ennahda is expected to lead a majority of Tunisian municipalities.

 On the other hand, it is worth noting that in spite of some enduring patriarchal traditions, particularly in areas of the interior of the country, and thanks to Tunisia’s Constitution, which includes provisions for gender parity in practically all elected assemblies, 48% of the candidates were women in the municipal elections, while they already represented 47% of the candidates in the 2014 parliamentary elections.
 The main innovation however is that 30 % of electoral lists were headed by women in the recent municipal elections, against 13 % in the 2014 parliamentary elections.

-In addition, creeping « Islamicisation » (spread of basic, simplistic forms of Islamic fundamentalism and dogmatism) of Tunisian society under the influence of Ennahda, has increased, with its trail of backwardness, dogmatic superstitions, sloppiness, carelessness and neglect, fatalism and passivity, now affects large segments of Tunisian society; and certainly runs counter to the type of social mobilization that would be needed to deal effectively with pressing economic and social development of the country, undertaken, with ups and downs, since independence (1956).
+In addition, and as important, creeping « Islamicisation » (spread of basic, simplistic forms of a sort of neo fundamentalism, heavily tainted with dogmatism and superstition) under the influence of Ennahda and its Islamist populism, with its trail of excessive religiosity, backwardness, sloppiness, carelessness and neglect, fatalism and passivity, now affects large segments of Tunisian society; and certainly runs counter to the type of social mobilization that would be needed to deal effectively with pressing economic and social development challenges.

-Nonetheless, although the political disaffection manifested in the municipal elections may cast a shadow on the prospects of democratic transition, it remains that the rise of independents could eventually lead to a renewal of the political class and elites in Tunisia, ones that are more in tune with the needs and demands of the citizens, and more dedicated to achieving the socio-economic objectives of the 2011 revolution.
+However, although the political disaffection manifested in the municipal elections may cast a shadow on the prospects of democratic transition, it remains that the rise of independents could eventually lead to a renewal of the political class and elites in Tunisia, who would be more in tune with the needs and demands of the citizens, and dedicated to achieving the socio-economic objectives of the 2011 revolution.